mkashwin/unifiednamespace/07_uns_graphql/README.md

 ## Key Configurations to provide

 This application has two configuration file.
-All of these configurations are a combination of the configurations of the other modules with the exception of not having the `mqtt.ignored_attributes` and`mqtt.topics`  as these are not relevant for the GraphQL services
+All of these configurations are a combination of the configurations of the other modules with the exception of

+- Not having the `mqtt.ignored_attributes` and`mqtt.topics`  as these are not relevant for the GraphQL services
+- Kafka configuration map should be specific to the the consumer configurations and not producer
+- Additional Kafka configuration for controlling consumer poll timeout

 1. [settings.yaml](./conf/settings.yaml):  Contain the key configurations need to connect with MQTT brokers **key** | **sub key** | **description**  | ***default value*** |